meule/rul/README.md

 7. Browse http://\<Your Elastic IP\>
 8. You are my hero! -‿-

-Data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!).
+OSM and Vmap0 data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!).

 The server stack: PostgreSQL+PostGIS - TileStache - Gunicorn - Nginx.